rclone/rclone/MANUAL.md

 names and offers to delete all but one or rename them to be different.
 This is known as deduping by name.

-Deduping by name is only useful with backends like Google Drive which can have duplicate file names.
+Deduping by name is only useful with a small group of backends (e.g. Google Drive, Opendrive) that can have duplicate file names.
 It can be run on wrapping backends (e.g. crypt) if they wrap a backend which supports duplicate file names.